wonsunahn/CS1541_Project1/README.md

 ## Program Output

-You are given a program, five_stage.c, which reads a trace file (a binary file containing a sequence of executed instructions) and simulates a 5 stage pipeline ignoring any control and data hazards.
+You are given a program, five_stage.cpp, which reads a trace file (a binary file containing a sequence of executed instructions) and simulates a 5 stage pipeline ignoring any control and data hazards.
 It outputs the total number of cycles needed to execute the instructions in the trace file and, also calculates the IPC (Instructions Per Cycle):

 ```
 ./five_stage -t traces/sample.tr -c confs/2-wide.conf